-MaryAnn Tierney is currently serving in the role of Senior Official Performing the Duties of FEMA Deputy Administrator.
+MaryAnn Tierney is currently serving in the role of Acting FEMA Deputy Administrator.

 Mrs. Tierney was appointed Regional Administrator for FEMA Region III in August 2010 and also served concurrently as Acting Regional Administrator in FEMA Region II for ten months following the devastating effects of Hurricane Sandy on New York and New Jersey.
 From April to June 2017 she served as the Acting Associate Administrator for Mission Support at FEMA Headquarters.

 As Regional Administrator, Mrs. Tierney is responsible for leading FEMA’s efforts in the mid-Atlantic to help people before, during and after disasters.

 From November 2006 to August 2010, Mrs. Tierney served as Director of Emergency Management in Philadelphia where she oversaw a transformation of the emergency management program by developing operational emergency plans, conducting multiagency training and exercises, building partnerships with the private sector and community organizations, and providing the public many avenues to stay informed during emergencies.

 Mrs. Tierney also spent over 7 years with the New York City Office of Emergency Management, ending her tenure as Assistant Commissioner for Planning and Preparedness.
 While working for the City of New York, Mrs. Tierney was responsible for developing and revising emergency plans as well as overseeing the City’s recovery and mitigation activities.
 During the City’s response to the attacks of September 11th, she held a key position coordinating debris management activities at the World Trade Center site and the Fresh Kills Landfill as well as the City’s application for Federal funding to reimburse costs associated response and recovery operations, which totaled over $4.75 billion.